Working with Traumatized Parts

 Difficult Parts – Carrying Symptom Behaviours

-These are the parts, which carry the symptom.
-They are are most often perceived as creating problems.
-They appear as not constructive to us.
-And they are the least flexible and least subject to conscious decisions about our behaviour.
-As a consequence, we often dislike these parts.
+These are the parts, which carry the symptom by reacting automatically to triggers.
+They are often perceived as creating problems.
+They are the least flexible and the least consciously controllable.
+They do not appear as constructive to us, and what is more, the resulting behaviour often harms ourselves and others.
+As a consequence, we often reject these parts.

-However, the behaviour of these parts can be impulsive or harmful, such as engaging in addictive behaviors or self-destructive patterns.
-It is important to note that while their intentions are positive, their methods can be problematic.
+However, the behaviour of these parts can be impulsive or harmful, such as engaging in addictive behaviours or self-destructive patterns.
+It is important to note that while their intentions are positive, their behavioural strategies can be problematic.

 Some examples of how these parts may operate include: